sergei-matheson/mssql-server/README.md

-# MSSQL Server that creates a database on startup.
+# MSSQL Server that allows database setup on startup.

 Start a mssql-server instance that creates an empty database called "my-database":